Memorable Manitobans: Jean Baptiste Lauzon (1858-1944)

 In 1879, he married Adeline Henry.
-They had five children: Albina Lauzon (1880-?), Jacques Lauzon (1882-?), Emma Lauzon (1883-?), Adelina Lauzon, and Jean Baptiste Lauzon (1888-?).
+They had five children: Albina Lauzon (1880-?), Jacques Lauzon (1882-?), Emma Lauzon (1883-?), Adelina Lauzon, and Jean Baptiste Lauzon (1888-1941).
 He was a member of the Retail Merchants Association and the Cercle du Sacre-Coeur, and President of the St. Jean Baptiste Society.
-He served on the St. Boniface municipal council for thirteen years and was elected to the Manitoba Legislature for St. Boniface in 1896, serving one term, and two subsequent terms for La Verendrye, in 1908 and 1914, and was defeated in 1915.
+He served on the St. Boniface municipal council for thirteen years and was elected to the Manitoba Legislature for St. Boniface in a by-election in February 1897, serving the remainder of the term before defeats in the 1899 and 1903 general elections, and two subsequent terms for La Verendrye, in 1907 and 1914, and was defeated in 1910 and 1915.
 He lived at 95 Luxton Avenue, Winnipeg.

 1901 Canada census, Automated Genealogy.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, 1911.
 C. W. Parker, editor.
 Canadian Press Association, Vancouver.